 Give some of these routines a try to mix up your workout and try circuit training for yourself.
 These routines will prove challenging for beginners, but can be modified by using light weights or not going as hard as you can.
 Warm up and cool down with each of these options to help you avoid injury.

 Short Amount of Time

 If you only have 25 minutes for exercise, try this routine at home or at the gym to get a fast, total body workout.
-Complete each exercise in order, spending 30 seconds on the exercise with 60 seconds of rest in between.
-When you have completed the circuit, rest for three minutes and then complete it again.
+Complete each exercise in order, spending 45 seconds on the exercise with 15 seconds of rest in between.
+When you have completed the circuit, rest for one or two minutes and then complete it again.

 - Squat Jumps - Stand with your feet hip width apart, bend your knees into a squat position and push upward until your feet leave the floor.
 Land with your knees slightly bent and repeat.

 - Superman - Lay face down on the floor with your arms out in front of you.
 Squeeze your back muscles, pulling your arms, shoulders, and legs off the floor while balancing on your chest and stomach.

 Gym Machine and Mat Circuit

 If you're looking for a resistance training workout that is quick to execute and can grow with you, give this one a try.
 Start the first week with the same amount of time as the previous circuit routine, and the following week, go up to 60 seconds per exercise.
 After a few weeks, increase again to 90 seconds at a time with the same amount of rest in between.